SinanGabel/Linux-commands/README.md

 * Open Chrome browser and devtools

 ```
-# 1. Open Chrome browser and type in URL: chrome://inspect/#devices

-# 2. Click on link: "Open dedicated DevTools for Node"

-# 3. In terminal type
+# 1. The file to debug is index.js.
+In a terminal type

+cd path_to_index.js/index.js

 node --inspect-brk index.js

+# 2. Open Chrome browser and type in URL: about:inspect

+# 3. Click on link: "Open dedicated DevTools for Node" and go to Sources tab

 ```

 * That is it, you are now in Chrome developer mode, and your index.js file is open for debugging etc.

+* Note: use `--inspect` above if it is an app listing on `localhost:port`, then add breakpoints in devtools:Sources afterwards.
+This is because the app has to start listining on port so you can send requests to the app in order to debug its code.

 ## nodejs: handle mix of callback and async functions